About the Programme

 The Erasmus University Charter conferred by the Europan Commission is a document authorising higher education institutions (including the institutes of the Polish Academy of Sciences) to participate in Erasmus.
 The document is a certificate allowing a university to apply for funds for particular activities covered by the programme.

-All the interested parties are welcome to familiarize themselves with the rules governing mobility within the framework of the Erasmus+ Programme in the academic year 2016/2017 at the University of Finance and Management.
+All the interested parties are welcome to familiarize themselves with the rules governing mobility within the framework of the Erasmus+ Programme in the academic year 2020/2021 at the University of Economics and Human Sciences in Warsaw.

-As part of the Erasmus+ Programme in the academic year 2016/2017, the University of Finance and Management in Warsaw will be offering foreign student traineeship, mobility for partial studies at foreign universities, and staff mobility for teaching assignments and training.
+As part of the Erasmus+ Programme in the academic year 2020/2021, the University of Economics and Human Sciences in Warsaw will be offering foreign student traineeship, mobility for partial studies at foreign universities, and staff mobility for teaching assignments and training.
 The participants of these mobility activities will receive scholarships from the Erasmus+ budget.